Full Moon Fever

-Full Moon Fever is the debut solo studio album by Tom Petty, released on April 24, 1989, by MCA Records.
+Full Moon Fever is the debut solo studio album by American musician Tom Petty, released on April 24, 1989, by MCA Records.
 It features contributions from members of his band the Heartbreakers, notably Mike Campbell, as well as Jeff Lynne, Roy Orbison (who died prior to its release), and George Harrison, Petty's bandmates in the Traveling Wilburys.
-The record shows Petty exploring his musical roots with nods to his influences.
-The songwriting is mainly collaborations between Petty and Lynne, who was also a producer on the album.
+The record showcases Petty exploring his musical roots with nods to his influences.
+The songwriting primarily consists of collaborations between Petty and Lynne, who was also a producer on the album.
 Full Moon Fever became a commercial and critical success, peaking at No. 3 on the U.S. Billboard 200 and being certified 5× platinum in the United States and 6× platinum in Canada.

 MCA Records under Irving Azoff originally refused to issue the album, believing it did not contain any hits.
-Azoff resigned within a few months, and new label management reviewed the album positively, and released it.
+Azoff resigned within a few months and, with new label management reviewing the album positively, they decided to release it.
 In 2019, the album was inducted into the Grammy Hall of Fame.
+Rolling Stone magazine ranked the album number 298 on its 2020 list of the "500 Greatest Albums of all Time".

 Background and recording

 Having earlier in 1987 finished a Heartbreakers tour behind the album Let Me Up (I've Had Enough), Petty decided to record a solo album without the Heartbreakers (similar to the arrangement between Bruce Springsteen and The E Street Band at the time).
 This stirred some controversy among members of the Heartbreakers, although all but drummer Stan Lynch contributed to the album.
 Benmont Tench and Howie Epstein initially were not happy about playing the Full Moon Fever songs live during Heartbreakers concerts.
 Lynch hated playing them right up until his departure from the band, saying it made him feel like he was in a cover band.

-The recording process in 1988 was a low-key affair, with many of Petty's friends contributing, including the members of the Traveling Wilburys, minus Bob Dylan.
+The recording process in 1988 was a low-key affair, with many of Petty's friends contributing, including the members of the Traveling Wilburys, except for Bob Dylan.
 Recorded mainly in the relaxed atmosphere of Mike Campbell's garage studio, Petty would later say it was the most enjoyable record of his career.
 Recording of Full Moon Fever was actually interrupted to allow time for recording of the first Wilburys' album.
 Two songs recorded during the sessions did not make the Full Moon Fever album.
 "Down the Line" and "Don't Treat Me Like a Stranger" were released as B-sides.
 During the sessions, Petty wrote "Indiana Girl", an early draft of what would eventually become "Mary Jane's Last Dance".